Background Jobs in Node.js with Redis

 Application Overview

-The application is comprised of two process:
+The application consists of two processes.

 web

-- A small Node.js process that executes incoming jobs
+— A small Node.js process that executes incoming jobs.

 The web